wang-ye/wang-ye.github.io/_posts/2017-06-01-node-app-structure.md

         error: getInfosErr ,
     })
 ```
-If success, getInfoSuc is called to draw the maps and houses on Baidu Map, a famous map product in China.
+If success, getInfoSuc (code omitted for simplicity) is called to draw the maps and houses on Baidu Map, a famous map product in China.

-This is what happens in this Node app.
+## Summary
+This is an experiment to learn new languages (Node here) through reading open source projects.
+I find it especially useful to understand the code organization and get familiar with the tools.
+It also provides directions regarding which packages to start with.
+I will definitely try more in the future.